TTT-2/GluaDoc/README.md

 ## How to Set up the Webserver

-Normally you only have to drop the `SVDATA` folder into your webserver.
+Normally you only have to drop the contents of the `__webserver__` folder into your webserver.
 If you want to change some things, you have to edit the typescript files found in the `__workspace__` and recompile them.
 The following steps explain how to do so.

 After installing node you have to navigate into the `webfiles` folder.
 Issue the command